Yubico/yubikit-ios/README.md

 [rawCommandService executeCommand:apdu completion:^(NSData *response, NSError * error) {
     if (error) {
-        // Handle the error.
+        // Handle the error
         return;
     }
-    // Use the response from the key.
-    NSAssert(response, @"The response cannot be nil at this point.");
+    // Use the response from the key NSAssert(response, @"The response cannot be nil at this point.");
 }];